From estimation of quantum probabilities to simulation of quantum circuits: Hardness results

 \section{Hardness results}

 In the previous section, we have shown that one can construct an \esimer~for a family of quantum circuits $\mathcal{C}$ given a poly-box for this family together with a promise of poly-sparsity of the corresponding probability distribution.
-We also discussed a contrived construction of a family of quantum circuits that admits a poly-box but is not \esimable.
-In this section, we provide strong evidence (dependent only on standard complexity assumptions and a variant of the now somewhat commonly used \cite{aaronson2011computational, bremner2016average, gao2017quantum, fefferman2015power, morimae2017hardness, bouland2017quantum} ``average case hardness'' conjecture) that the poly-sparsity condition is necessary even for natural families of quantum circuits.
-One such family has already been identified by noting that $\mc{C}_{\rm IQP}$ admits a poly-box and is hard to $\epsilon$-simulate~\cite{bremner2016average}.
-Here, we also show the hardness of $\epsilon$-simulating the non-poly-sparse Clifford circuit family~\cmany~(defined in Sec.~\ref{estim}).
-These results mean that there exist quantum circuits where the probability of individual outcomes and marginals can be efficiently estimated, but due to the vast number of relevant outcomes the system cannot be efficiently simulated.
+We also discussed a contrived construction of a family of quantum circuits that admits a poly-box but is not \esimable~{{}}{(unless BQP=BPP)}.
+In this section, we provide strong evidence (dependent only on standard complexity assumptions and a variant of the now somewhat commonly used \cite{aaronson2011computational, bremner2016average, gao2017quantum, bermejo2017architectures, fefferman2015power, morimae2017hardness, bouland2017quantum} ``average case hardness'' conjecture) that {{}}{a condition such as poly-sparsity} is necessary even for natural families of quantum circuits.
+One such family has already been identified by noting that \ciqp~admits a poly-box and is likely hard to $\epsilon$-simulate~\cite{bremner2016average}.
+Here, we also show the likely hardness of $\epsilon$-simulating the non-poly-sparse Clifford circuit family~\cmany~(defined in Sec.~\ref{estim}). {{}}{These results mean that at least two (and possibly more) of the intermediate models of quantum computing have the property that the probability of individual outcomes and marginals can be estimated to $1/poly(n)$ additive error but due to non-sparsity, their $\epsilon$-simulability is implausible.}

+Our hardness result for classical \esim ~of \cmany ~closely follows the structure of several similar results, and in particular that of the IQP circuits result of Ref.~\cite{bremner2016average}. {{}}{We note that this hardness result is implied by the hardness results presented in Refs.~\cite{gao2017quantum, bermejo2017architectures}, however; our proof is able to use a more plausible average case hardness conjecture than these references due to the fact that we are proving hardness of \esim ~rather than proving the hardness of the yet weaker notion of approximate weak simulation employed by these references. }